Companion in Mission | 3 months | Paid—Stipend

 - Commitment to advocating for change and promoting a just peace in Palestine and Israel upon return home;

 - Willingness and ability to spend 3 months or more in Palestine and Israel, and to work under the direction of the partners;

 - Commitment to adhere to the security measures of the EAPPI program; and

 This position serves from a local placement in the West Bank and Jerusalem with limited resources and facilities and high levels of demands.
 Working hours may be extended depending on the needs of the local community.

 This appointment is subject to the following conditions:

-- a positive recommendation from the interview panel, comprised of at least two elected members, for overseas service
+- a positive recommendation for overseas service from the interview panel, made up of at least 2 elected members;

-- a positive recommendation for overseas service from the United Church's medical consultant based on a thorough medical examination, and approval of application for insurance from the overseas medical insurance carrier
+- a positive recommendation for overseas service from the Church in Mission Unit’s medical consultant based on a thorough medical examination, and approval of application for insurance from the overseas medical insurance carrier;

-- a satisfactory outcome from a police records check through the Canadian Police Information Centre via the RCMP
+- a satisfactory outcome from a police records check through the Canadian Police Information Centre via the RCMP; and